HoiHman/Simfeeback-STL-feet/Software.md

 If you have read and finished the setup things you should be able to startup the actuators.
 Press the START button and they will go to center position if everything is good :)

-The Button changes to STOP, wait some seconds and press stop, the actuators are going to the park position.
-This should be really soft for the last mm :)
+The START button changes to STOP.
+Wait some seconds and press stop, the actuators should go to the park position.
+This should be really soft for the last mm :) If this works you should be ready to go.

 Activate your profile (right mouse click) and press the start button.
 Start your game,go on track and it should move